-At the shallow end, the mud was thick and slippery and the juveniles were besides themselves with glee.
+At the shallow end, the mud was thick and slippery and the juveniles were beside themselves with glee.
 They’d roll and slide and stick their faces right into the ooze—their joy was palpable and I was happy just watching them.
 I could’ve been headed to the gallows and they would’ve made me happy.
-In fact my cheeks hurt I was smiling so much.
+In fact, my cheeks hurt I was smiling so much.
 It was one of the sweetest things I’ve ever seen, and I felt this immense sense of privilege that I was able to do so in person.

 Animals fight with each other all the time, sometimes they’re playing, other times it’s a competition for dominance.
 On this trip we saw plenty of both: zebras, wildebeests, elephant, even egrets were duking it out.
 Sometimes it was intensely combative while other times it was like watching puppies wrestle.
 Every time, it was highly entertaining.

-If you’ve ever tried to photograph birds in flight you know it’s not an easy task—especially when they flit about at lightening speed.
-I’ve had very little luck on my safaris in the past but in Amboseli a pair of sweet little bee-eaters took pity on me.
+If you’ve ever tried to photograph birds in flight you know it’s not an easy task—especially when they flit about at lightning speed.
+I’ve had very little luck on my safaris in the past but in Amboseli, a pair of sweet little bee-eaters took pity on me.
 They perched themselves on a tree branch and used it as a home base.
 If one flew away it would return a few seconds later.

 They were still incredibly fast but at least they were predictable.
 All we had to do was focus, wait, and shoot.
 Thankfully, the little fellows gave us hundreds of chances to screw it up and try again.
 The repetition taught me a lot and, more importantly, it was a helluva lot of fun.